- Home /

 His leadership was severe, dictatorial and personalized.

-For as long as Chairman Mao's cultural revolution lasted, thousands of Chinese died of starvation and inhuman labour.
+For as long as Chairman Mao's Cultural Revolution lasted, thousands of Chinese died of starvation and inhuman labor.

 This brand of governance ensured the extermination of the heroes of the civil war and the old party chieftains by the President's armed squad.